perfana/perfana-docs/docs/settings/settings.md

 Perfana decides based on these datasource retention settings to show "live" Grafana dashboards, connecting to the datasources to fetch data or, if the data is no longer available, show [snapshots](https://grafana.com/docs/grafana/latest/reference/share_dashboard/#dashboard-snapshot) of the dashboards instead.
 If no retention has been configured for a datasource, Perfana will assume retention is 0 and will always show snapshots.

 #### prometheusRetention
-Metrics retention in seconds
+Metrics retention in seconds.
+Default value is `2592000` (30 days).

 ```json
   "prometheusRetention": "43200"  // 12 hours
 ```

 #### graphiteRetention
-Metrics retention in seconds
+Metrics retention in seconds.
+Default value is `2592000` (30 days).

 ```json
   "graphiteRetention": "86400"  // 24 hours
 ```

 #### influxDbRetention
-Metrics retention in seconds
+Metrics retention in seconds.
+Default value is `2592000` (30 days).

 ```json
   "influxDbRetention": "604800"  // 1 week
 ```

 #### elasticSearchRetention
-Metrics retention in seconds
+Metrics retention in seconds.
+Default value is `2592000` (30 days).

 ```json
   "elasticSearchRetention": "2592000"  // 30 days
 ```

 #### snapshotExpires
 This setting is used to specify how long snapshots will be stored in Grafana in seconds.
-If omitted, snapshots will not expire.
+Default value is `7776000` (90 days).

 ```json
   "snapshotExpires": "7776000"  // 90 days
 ```

+If snapshotExpires is set to 0, snapshots will not expire.

 ---